CompTIA Security+ is the most popular cybersecurity certification for a wide variety of career pathways.

 - Leadership in managing cyber risk

-- Understanding the underlying technology
+- Understanding your technology

 - Cyber risk and the law